 In the best case scenario, if your teen causes an accident, the insurance company may decide to cover the claim.
 However, it may also charge you for back premium, billing you for the extra cost of insuring your teen, dating back to when his license was first issued.
 This may be significant depending on how much time has passed.

 Even if the carrier does agree to cover the claim, it may only do so according to the minimum liability limits of your state.
 This scenario could leave you severely under-insured, and you may have to pay for some of the costs out of your own pocket.

 In the worst case scenario, the carrier may deny the claim entirely, leaving you responsible for all damages.
-That includes damage to all vehicles involved, property damage, bodily injury, pain-and-suffering and loss of income.
+That includes damage to all vehicles and property involved, bodily injury, pain-and-suffering and loss of income.
 Is this something you are willing to risk with an inexperienced driver?

 Handing your keys over to a teenager may be terrifying, but it also provides freedom for you both.
-With careful consideration of your insurance needs, you can enjoy this time as the rite of passage it is.
-Stay safe and contact your independent agent with all of your teen driver insurance questions!
+With careful consideration of your insurance needs, you can enjoy this time as the rite-of-passage it is.
+Stay safe and contact your with all of your teen driver insurance questions!